Maine shooting suspect Joseph Eaton shot his parents and two others

 Within a month of being released on 15 February 2021, he was sentenced on 1 March for an assault in Maine.

-Mr Eaton has been sent back to jail while he waits to attend a court hearing.
+Mr Eaton has been sent back to jail while he waits to attend a court hearing on Thursday.
 Officials at the jail said it wasn’t clear if he had a lawyer to speak on his behalf.